 After recovering from a kidnapping, Elaine Westover wants nothing more than to live a quiet secluded life with her paints.
 But as her father’s home falls into disrepair and his business fails, she has little choice but to offer her services painting portraits.
 When a wealthy man hires her to paint an impossible portrait for a year’s income, Elaine considers accepting the job.
 At the interview, he makes it clear she has no choice but to accept, and he bundles her off to the attic against her will, promising to release and reward her when she completes his task.
-Her only friend and protector is Will, a young man … Continue reading
+Her only friend and protector is Will, a … Continue reading

 Magic Bitter, Magic Sweet

 Maire arrives in Carmine without any memory of how she got there.
 A kind couple take her in and she spends her days baking sweets infused with love, hope, or strength.
 That is Maire’s gift: she can impart these things through her cakes.
 She has a good life, one which she may yet share with Cleric Tuck.
 But before she can find out what an ordinary life in Carmine might hold for her, she meets a ghostly form from her past, a winged man named Fyel, who desperately wants her to remember who she is.

 Before she can pursue her lost memories, marauders tear through her … Continue reading

 Rhona remembers dying on the battlefield as Camus held her.
 When she wakes in a chamber, far from the battlefield, she learns a startling truth: she’s not the original Rhona.
 She’s a clone.

 She races home to a hidden military base where her team of resistance fighters waits for her to lead them against the Machines who’ve chosen to end humanity as a logical solution to establishing world peace.
 There, she must convince her former allies and the man who first loved Rhona that she’s capable of leading them in a war for humanity’s survival.